Gary’s Chess Blog

 The Best I Saw in Chess by Stuart Rachels published by New In Chess, 416 pages.
 Reviewed August 2020 (Review #33)

 A US Champion celebrates a collection of his best games and explains why he mysteriously walked away from the chessboard aged just 23.
 This is a really absorbing read because Rachels played games against the elite but with hindsight can be reflective and honest about the people he met.
 In 1993 he left the game but older and wiser he can be more revealing allowing the reader to have access to the gossip and whispers about famous players that are normally never published.
 At the tender age of 14 he did a chess tour of the UK which was certainly an eye opener for the teenager.
 At Brighton 1983, a drunk Nigel Short stumbled into him which didn’t hurt but made him feel uncomfortable.
 He adds that his roommate David Norwood, who was 15 tried to encourage him to join him at the bar but he declined.
 It should be added that he later became friends with Nigel so things worked out.
 I remember catching a train with Rachels from Ramsgate to Liverpool Street station.
 When we arrived, he was rather excited and wanted to do some local sight-seeing which seemed odd as the area at the time was a bit run down.
 I soon realised that I had a superior knowledge of the origins of The Beatles.
 A long time after the event I did ask who was supposed to be looking after him but in that era, parents relied on other players from the USA in the event of an emergency, which would surely not be recommended nowadays.
 He spent some time at the World quarter finals in London and has pen portraits of the famous players he met.
 An effort is made throughout the book to make it accessible for club players by using the games as a way of demonstrating ways to improve so chapter titles such as Double Check and If only I were Tal give an indication of what to expect.
 I particularly like his revealing anecdotes which are rather brutal such as his experiences with GM Roman Dzindzichashvili who “…was not known for his ethics.”
-We hear a tale about the GM asking a friend for $200 to be wired due to a broken leg in Minneapolis but the money going to another city.
+We hear a tale about the GM asking a friend for $200 to be wired due to a broken leg in Minneapolis but the money going instead to Atlantic City which is better known for its casinos.
 A trend of Dzindz was to ask ‘investors’ for money in advance and if he won prize money at the event, they received extra money in return.
 He had a lot of investors and apparently seldom won.
 When Rachels was aged 15, Dzindz asked his parents if Stuart was prepared to throw a game in the last round and as his dad was the Chair of the US Federation’s Ethics Committee you can guess the answer.
 In 1991-93 he is back in the UK and attended Oxford University on a Marshall Scholarship to study philosophy, which allowed him to play in the famous varsity match against Cambridge.
 After his victory in 1992 Ray Keene asked him to annotate the game for his spectator column.
 He wrote one particular long, awkward sentence “….I was surprised to read that exact sentence in his column!
 Who would’ve suspected that the 44-year-old Brit cribbed that sentence off a 22 year-old American?“ It is packed with similar stories throughout making it a delight to read.
 The games are entertaining and the annotations always informative.
 I highly recommend this title.

 An inside account of the chess world aided by a collection of instructive games.